yaya-sy/EntropyBasedCLDMetrics/README.md

 ## Prepare the Providence test data

-As for Thomas corpus, you will also need to install the providence corpus https://gin.g-node.org/LAAC-LSCP/providence.
+As for the Thomas corpus, you will also need to install the providence corpus https://gin.g-node.org/LAAC-LSCP/providence.

 ### Prepare utterances